iiroki/user-auth-project/README.md

 Users can use the API to upload files with `UserFileService`.
 Allowed file extensions are defined in `appsettings.json` and files without an allowed extension are not accepted (OWASP: List allowed extensions).

 File name validation can also be completely ignores since all file names are replaced with random strings/IDs (OWASP: Filename Sanitization), which protects against path traversals.
+Users can only delete files that they have added themselves (user owns the resource).

 Upload file size is also limited to 5 MB.

+## Testing
+The server API is tested with the following test cases to ensure security:

+1. User information can be requested without authorization.
+1. Users can log in with correct credentials.
+1. Login with incorrect credentials fails.
+1. Users must have confirmed email in order to log in.
+1. Users can only update/delete their own information.
+1. Only admins can update user roles.
+1. Refresh tokens expire in 3 hours and access token in 5 minutes.
+1. Refresh token can't be used to access the API.
+1. Access token can't be used to gain another access token.
+1. JWT issuer and audience are also validated.
+1. All endpoints that require authorization can't be accessed without proper roles.
+1. User role changes are imminent (roles are checked from the database on every request).
+1. File information can be requested without authorization.
+1. Users can only add/remove their own files.
+1. SQL injections do not work.
+1. Every request is validated (e.g. username and email are required to create new user).

+Test cases were executed and validated using Postman and debugger.

+## Future improvements
+- Email could also be used to recover a forgotten password.
+- JWT audience and issuer could also be validated.

 ## Local development

-### Server
 Add the following secrets with .NET Core Secret Manager tool:
 ```
 $ cd server